dsusco/tp.net-armageddon.org/_site/_units/greater-daemon.md

   - walker
 notes:
   |
-    Costs 6 Summoning Points to summon.
     Critical Hit Effect: The unit is destroyed, all summoned units within 5cm are destroyed on a roll of 6+.
 weapons:
   -
     id: claws-ea-mw